Meatless chili with Soy Curls and beans is a hearty, meal-in-a-bowl style soup.

 - ½ cup Soy Curls

-- 1 cup vegetable broth warmed
+- 1 cup vegetable broth or water, warmed

 - 1 teaspoon avocado oil or other neutral-flavored oil